dverite/icu_ext/README.md

 with some differences, for instance:
 - CRLF sequences do not get split into two characters.
 - Sequences with a base and a combining character are kept together.
+- Legacy and extended grapheme clusters are extracted as one result per grapheme.

 Example (the "e" followed by the combining acute accent U+0301 may be rendered as an accented e or differently depending on your browser):